430fall2013/freshmeet/mongoDBHelp.md

-*NOTE* populating the db will cause script to run for a VERY long time when navigating to 'schools' page
+*NOTE: populating the db will cause script to run for a VERY long time when navigating to 'schools' page
 ==========
 ==========